Matangini Hazra: Involvement in the Quit India Movement

 As part of the Quit India Movement, members of the Congress planned to take over the various police stations of Medinipore district and other government offices.
 This was to be a step in overthrowing the British government in the district and establishing an independent Indian state.
 Hazra, who was 72 years at the time, led a procession of six thousand supporters, mostly women volunteers, with the purpose of taking over the Tamluk police station.
 When the procession reached the outskirts of the town, they were ordered to disband under Section 144 of the Indian Penal Code by the Crown police.
 As she stepped forward, Hazra was shot once.
 Apparently, she had stepped forward and appealed to the police not to open fire at the crowd.

 The Biplabi newspaper of the parallel Tamluk National Government commented:

 As she was repeatedly shot, she kept chanting Vande Mataram, "hail to the Motherland".
-She died with the Indian national flag held high and still flying.
+She died with the tricolour flag held high and still flying.

 Legacy

-The parallel Tamluk government incited open rebellion by praising her "martyrdom for her country" and was able to function for two more years, until it was disbanded in 1944, at Gandhi's request.
+The parallel Tamluk Government (Tamralipta Jatiya Sarkar) incited open rebellion by praising her "martyrdom for her country" and was able to function for two more years, until it was disbanded in 1944, at Gandhi's request.